MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

     * **Regular Expression**: Enter the regular expression.
 All standard [RegEx rules](https://www.regexlib.com/) apply.
     * **Sample Values**: If the domain is using LivePerson NLU v2 or 3rd-party NLU engine, enter at least five (5) example values that conform to the regular expression.
 These values aren't used during entity detection; they're used during domain training to improve the model's performance.
 The values also serve as easy-to-read examples of the regular expression, making the expression readily understandable.
 5. Click **Save** in the lower-right corner.
-6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the addition is reflected in a new model version.
+6. Train the domain so that the addition is reflected in a new model version.

 ### Using entities